-86. Public inspection of written determinations by Internal Revenue Service
+- 86. Public inspection of written determinations by Internal Revenue Service - 86.
+Support Senate provision.

 Discussion: The Senate provision reflects a compromise worked out among representatives of the tax bar, the accounting profession, the Internal Revenue Service, the Treasury Department and public interest firms.
 Thus, the provision represents a publicly considered solution to a problem which has been the subject of extensive and costly litigation over the past several years.
-Certain technical matters, however, should be clarified by the Conference Committee.
+Certain technical matters, how-ever, should be clarified by the Conference Committee.